 If the last two paragraphs kept your interest, you will probably have noticed that the concept Mace came up with was all about ascertaining that people with disabilities would be able to use the same products and facilities as everyone else.
 It had nothing to do with creating a global solution to fit all of humanity.
 This misunderstanding, however, was caused by the misinterpretation (either by accident or on purpose) of a report on UD published in 1998 by three UD advocates – including Mace.

-In this report (Story et al., 1998) which was written for ERIC – a.k.a. the ERISA (Employee Retirement Income Security Act) Industry Committee, they started by stating that “every individual is unique” and “as a group the human species is quite diverse”.
+In this report (Story et al., 1998), which was funded by the National Institute on Disability and Rehabilitation Research, the authors started by stating that “every individual is unique” and “as a group the human species is quite diverse”.
 They then continued by speculating that with UD “it is possible to design a product or an environment to suit a broad range of users, including children, older adults, people with disabilities, people of atypical size or shape, people who are ill or injured, and people inconvenienced by circumstance”.
 They then added that UD is meant to be “the design of products and environments […] usable to the greatest extent possible by people of all ages and abilities”, and that UD “respects human diversity and promotes inclusion of all people in all activities of life”.
 Finally, they concluded by stating that “it is unlikely that any product or environment could ever be used by everyone under all conditions” and that “it may be more appropriate to consider universal design a process, rather than an achievement”.

 It was about that time when David Rose, the co-founder of CAST (Center for Applied Special Technology), who had previously worked with children with disabilities (Blanck, 1994), collaborated with ERIC by participating in the “Developer Working Group on Universal Design of Curriculum” in 1998 (Francik, 1999), and was thus introduced to the idea of UD.
 Rose eventually consulted on the paper (Orkwis and McLane, 1998) that gave birth to Universal Design for Curriculum Access (UDCA), which quickly became the Universal Design for Learning (UDL).
 Unlike plain UD, this mix of UD with Education claimed that it wanted to, somehow, address the needs of all students – not just the ones with registered disabilities.
 From that point onwards, CAST (Rose, 2000) became the strongest supporter and evangelist of UDL – yet this was only part of the equation.